BBF(LOCAL) - BOARD MEMBERS: ETHICS

-As a member of the Board, I will strive to improve community college education, and to that end I shall adhere to the following ethical standards:
+As a member of the Board, I will strive to improve community college education, and to that end I shall adhere to all state and federal laws, College District policies, and the following ethical standards:

 - Bring about desired changes through legal and ethical procedures, upholding and enforcing all applicable statutes, regulations, and court decisions pertaining to community colleges.

-- Work with other Board members to establish effective Board policies and to delegate authority for the administration of the College District to the Chief Executive Officer.
+- Work with other Board members to establish effective Board policies and to delegate authority for the administration of the College District to the College President.

 - Recognize that I should endeavor to make policy decisions only after full discussion at publicly held Board meetings.